 Pregnancy tests can be expensive.
-Whether you’re trying to conceive or trying to avoid pregnancy, it’s important to have a cheaper option available, should you need it.
-Walmart sells one test for only 88 cents; but you may be wondering – is it accurate?
+Whether you’re trying to conceive or trying to avoid pregnancy, it’s important to have a cheaper option available just in case.
+Walmart sells one test for only 88 cents but you may be wondering – is the Walmart 88 cent pregnancy test accurate?

 The Equate First Signal One Step Pregnancy Test, available at Walmart for 88 cents, is 99 percent accurate when used correctly.
-For best results, test first thing in the morning after the first day of your missed period and seeing two red lines (however faint) means the test is positive and you are pregnant.
+For best results, test first thing in the morning after the first day of your missed period.
+Seeing two red lines (however faint) means the test is positive and you are pregnant.

 What is the Walmart 88 cent pregnancy test?

-The Equate First Signal One Step Pregnancy Test is one of the most inexpensive pregnancy tests available and can be found at any Walmart in the family planning aisle or at Walmart.com right here.
+The Equate First Signal One Step Pregnancy Test is one of the most inexpensive pregnancy tests available and can be found at any Walmart in the family planning aisle or at Walmart.com.
 This is an eyedropper-style test, which requires a woman to collect a urine sample and then use an eyedropper to place a few drops in the test reservoir.

-Do the 88 cent pregnancy tests really work?
+Does the Walmart 88 cent pregnancy test work?

 The reality is that no pregnancy test will be 100% accurate for a variety of reasons.
 In fact, you could get a false positive or invalid test result if: